 Surprisingly, flax contains "nature's highest concentration of plant-based omega-3s," which are healthy fatty acids, according to Caspero.

-Blueberries: Blueberries are rich in bioflavonoids, which "have both antioxidant and anti-inflammatory properties," notes Caspero.
+Blueberries are rich in bioflavonoids, which "have both antioxidant and anti-inflammatory properties," notes Caspero.

 Turmeric is actually the main ingredient in curry—and it's also one of the most anti-inflammatory foods on the planet.
 This traditional Indian spice also contains bioflavonoids.